nuriel77/iri-playbook/docs/maintenance.rst

 .. note::

-  The foundation normally announces additional information regarding upgrades, for example whether to use the ``--rescan`` flag etc.
+  The foundation might announce additional information regarding upgrades, for example whether to use the ``--rescan`` flag etc.
   Such options can be specified in the ``OPTIONS=""`` value in the same file.